tool3/chartscii/README.md

 a value for the bar chart

 ### color (string)
-a color to paint the bar, and label if `colorLabel: true`
+a color to paint the bar (colors label as well if `colorLabel: true`)
 color should correspond to the [supported colors](#supported-colors)

 ## chart options

 ### label (string)
-a label for the chart. display in color if `color: true`
+a label for the chart.

 ### width (number)
 the width of the chart, scales values accordingly